 Brand

-A brand refers to a company’s reputation and the way it is perceived by the public.
-The brand is formed from the expectations, memories and stories associated with the company—and its ability to live up to them.
+A brand refers to a company’s reputation as perceived by the public.
+It encompasses the expectations, memories, and stories associated with the company and its ability to deliver on its promises consistently.

 A brand is no longer what we tell the consumer it is—it is what consumers tell each other it is.